Choa Chu Kang: Parks, recreational and sport venues

+The Pang Sua Canal runs along the northern and eastern edge of Choa Chu Kang New Town.
+The Pang Sua Park Connector follows the western edge of the canal of the same name, starting near the southern end of Kranji Park Connector (Kranji Reservoir) and providing an uninterrupted path from the northern edges of Yew Tee, to the eastern edges of Choa Chu Kang Central and Teck Whye, and to Choa Chu Kang Road near Bukit Panjang MRT.
+The uninterrupted and grade-separated nature encourages its use for commuting, recreational and fitness purposes.

+The section of the Rail Corridor between the Choa Chu Kang Road and Stagmont Ring Road has been closed for construction of the Rail Green I and Rail Green II Built-To-Order (BTO) HDB flats between Pang Sua Canal and Woodlands Road.

 Incident

 On 31 October 2024, an eastern black-and-white colobus monkey named Mykel was spotted by a resident in Villa Verde Park in Choa Chu Kang, months after escaping from the Singapore Zoo.
-Wildlife Personnel were activated to catch Mykel on 1 November 2024 and it was sent for heath inspections at Singapore Zoo Health Checkup facility before returning to the enclosure.
+Wildlife Personnel were activated to catch Mykel on 1 November 2024 and it was sent for health inspections at Singapore Zoo Health Checkup facility before returning to the enclosure.